-Develop an annual Regional Travel Survey.
+Develop an annual Regional Travel Survey or purchase more current data.

-Draft and distribute a survey to residents and businesses around the region to get a better understanding of how people travel throughout the region and beyond.
+- Draft and distribute a survey to residents and businesses around the region to get a better understanding of how people travel throughout the region and beyond. - Purchase and analyze location-based data to understand people's movements into, around, and through the region.